droidAadi/testApp/README.md

   > Since Jacoco might not work properly with Android Gradle Plugin 3.x versions, you can manually check if the unit-test cases are passing or failing at **$project.buildDir/reports/tests/testDebugUnitTest/index.html**

-**Also, the jacoco script and sonar script can be run together as well, so that test coverage report gets pushed along with sonarqube results in one go.**
+**(Recommended) Also, the jacoco script and sonar script can be run together as well, so that test coverage report gets pushed along with sonarqube results in one go.**

   > This can be done via **_gradlew clean jacocoTestReport sonarqube_**